 LB.ua said police found Levin’s body on April 1 after a “long search” near the village of Huta-Mezhyhirska in the Vyshhorod district of the Kyiv region.

-Levin had left his car and was heading to the nearby village of Moshchun when he went missing, as CPJ documented.
-He had not been seen since leaving Huta-Mezhyhirsk, and Chernyshov’s whereabouts are still unknown, according to LB.ua’s statement.
+Levin had left his car and was heading to the nearby village of Moshchun when he went missing.
+He had not been seen since leaving Huta-Mezhyhirsk, according to LB.ua’s statement.

 Soldiers with the Russian 106th Airborne Division were fighting in the area at the time of Levin’s disappearance, Levin’s ex-wife Inna Varenytsia told CPJ by messaging app.